interaubis/3D/README.md

 Nos modelos SVG acrescentei as abas para facilitar a colagem e simplifiquei alguns polígonos duplos gerados pelo Blender.

 The SVG have the flaps for properly gluing and the polygons are simplified due to some doubles creaated by Blender.

+No Médico da Peste não há abas, monte pelo lado de dentro, com fitas durex ou crepe.

+The Doctor Plague mask doesn't have flaps, you got to use tape, preferably in the inside.

 O tamanho das máscaras no SVG está em torno de 10cm entre o centro dos olhos.
 Este tamanho pode ser costumizado conforme a necessidade.